pagkly/Zed/Investopedia3/Flexible Spending Account (FSA).md

 For 2020 and 2021, the contribution limit for a dependent-care FSA is $5,000 for joint and individual tax returns and $2,500 for married taxpayers filing separately.

 The IRS released new guidance that allows employers more flexibility for benefit plans during the Covid-19 crisis, including special provisions for health Flexible Spending Arrangements (FSAs).
 If an employer elects to allow this (these provisions are entirely at the discretion of the employer), employees may revoke an existing election, make a new election, or decrease or increase an existing election.
-In addition, employers can elect to allow employees to apply unused amounts remaining in a health FSA at the end of a grace period or plan year ending in 2020 to pay or reimburse medical care expenses incurred through December 31, 2020.
+In addition, employers can elect to allow employees to apply unused amounts remaining in a health FSA at the end of a [[A Closer Look at Grace Periods|grace period]] or plan year ending in 2020 to pay or reimburse medical care expenses incurred through December 31, 2020.
 If you're not sure about your options, check with your HR or benefits person.3

 ## Advantages and Disadvantages of Flexible Spending Accounts (FSA)